 One bettor took advantage last year when he put a $400 bet down in Vegas on the the Blues at +25000 or 250-1.
 When the Blues did the unexpected and won the Cup, he collected $100,400.

-Here are the early opening lines on potential Stanley Cup champions on DraftKings:
+Here are the lines as of Jan.
+24 , 2020 on potential Stanley Cup champions on DraftKings:

 New Jersey hockey fans have a few local teams to watch.
 NJ boasts one NHL team — an iconic NHL franchise in its own right — but there are teams in neighboring states that draw lots of local fan support, too.